nu-tech-ethics/fall2021/pages/_assignments/identity01.md

 On Canvas, please respond to today's prompt:

 * Why are you taking this class?
-* Why do you think it's important to study the ethics within computer science?
+* Why do you think it's important to study ethics within computer science?